In the world of SEO, keywords are everything.

 1) Use keyword research tools

-Use keyword research tools such as Google AdWords Keyword Planner, Google Trends, and Moz Keyword Explorer to find short tail keywords that are relevant to your business.
+Use keyword research tools such as Google AdWords Keyword Planner, Google Trends, and Ahrefs Keyword Explorer to find short tail keywords relevant to your business.

 2) Use negative keywords